isaacdunc/luminal-function-specs/.github/pull_request_template.md

 - [ ] I have read the instructions in the [README](https://github.com/superluminalengineering/luminal-function-specs/blob/main/README.md).
 - [ ] I want to be named as the person who contributed this function, if it meets the quality guidelines as well as the requirements listed in the README.
+- [ ] This pull request contains a single Markdown file describing a single function.